UNCWCSC380/WordSearch/README.md

 http://tools.atozteacherstuff.com/word-search-maker/

-just copy and paste the puzzle and words in there perspective text files make sure there are no blank lines
+just copy and paste the puzzle and words in there perspective text files and make sure there are no blank lines

 -Chase